QuirinHaberl/MemoryProject/README.md

 **Actions when clicking...:**

-(1) Here a game menu can be accessed, offering the following actions:
+(1) Here, a game menu can be accessed, offering the following actions:
 - Menu:
   - Main Menu >> The player can return to the
     [Start Screen](#1.StartingtheApplication).
 All their progress will
     be lost.
-  - Exit >> The game will be ended and the programme will close
+  - Exit >> The game will be ended and the program will close
 - Game:
   - Try again >> The game will start again with the same settings.
 All progress will be lost.